skramm/spaghetti/docs/spaghetti_manual.md

 	fsm_t fsm;
 ```

-Next, you need to configure your FSM, that is define what event in what state will trigger switching to what other state.
+Next, you need to configure your FSM: define what event in what state will trigger switching to what other state.
 With this simple example, you just do:
 ```C++
 	fsm.assignTransition( st_Locked,   ev_Coin, st_Unlocked );